semjon00/TacticSnake/Classic/README.md

 # TacticSnake
 Simple game with unique rules.
 My pet project that started way back in 2017.
+This is the "classic", early C++ implementation of the game.

 **Build**: Create a folder named `cmake-build` and run `cmake ..` from it.